-Canstar’s research validates mortgage broker What If We Finance’s opinion, many things can change during a fixed rate period and the recent economic volatility illustrates this.
-You only have to look at the press and opinions on whether interest rates will go up or down vary week by week or by economic news release.
+Canstar’s research validates mortgage broker What If We Finance’s opinion, many things can change during a fixed-rate period and the recent economic volatility illustrates this.
+You only have to look at the press and opinions on whether interest rates will go up or down very week by week or by economic news release.

 What is a Fixed Rate Loan?

 Before we further delve into the probability of risk of fixed rates, let’s first define what it is.
 In a nutshell, it’s a mortgage with an interest rate that stays constant for a set period of time — typically between two to five years.